Restoration of the JAK-28 aircraft

 JAK-28jäänusedjõudsidlennundusmuuseumi.jpg

-In the early 1990s, the departing Soviet troops left two completely complex JAK-28 aircraft at Pärnu Airport, but they had exhausted their air resources.
-Soviet officers had not allowed the soldiers to destroy the planes, but unfortunately they were looted by local people.
-Later, interested citizens sent pictures to the Aviation Museum that the remains of such an aircraft had grown in Pärnu.
-The Aviation Museum managed to get the remnants of JAK-28 and with the help of Enterprise Estonia's support programs, Estonian Air tinsmiths restored it to an exhibit in 2009.
-It is worth noting that one of the few devices left was the aircraft's nose radar, which is known to be the largest radar mounted on Soviet aircraft at the time.
+In the early 1990s, the departing Soviet troops left behind two completely complex but exhausted JAK-28 aircraft at the Pärnu airport.
+Soviet officers had not allowed the soldiers to scrap the aircraft, but unfortunately, local people looted them.
+Later, interested citizens sent pictures to the aviation museum that the remains of such an aircraft had grown into the undergrowth in Pärnu.
+The aviation museum managed to obtain the remains of the JAK-28 and, with the help of EAS support programs, Estonian Air tinsmiths restored it as an exhibit in 2009.
+It is worth noting that one of the few remaining devices was the aircraft's nose radar, which is known to be the largest radar installed on Soviet aircraft at that time.

 Storyteller: Mati Meos; Wrote down this story: Margit Säre